 8. Headphones

 Our school’s CTA knows to bring me any broken headphones.
-We snip the cords off and there you have it: noise-cancelling headphones for the unavoidable sensory overload events (assemblies, fire drills, and lunch, to name a few).
+We snip the cords off, and there you have it: noise-canceling headphones for the unavoidable sensory overload events (assemblies, fire drills, and lunch, to name a few).

 9. Clipboards